-This session was facilitated virtually, the participants were given an illustration which simulated discussion about how they can use the Cohen-Bradford model to influence without authority.
+This session was facilitated virtually, the participants were divided into two groups and were given a scenario to discuss and present about how they can use the Cohen-Bradford model to influence without authority.
 It was a wonderful discussion and confirmed that participants understood the concept.